joelparkerhenderson/system-quality-attributes/doc/availability/index.md

 ## See Also

 * [Wikipedia: Availability](https://wikipedia.org/wiki/Availability): The proportion of time a system is in a functioning condition.

+* [Dictionary: available](https://www.dictionary.com/browse/available): suitable or ready for use; of use or service; at hand. readily obtainable. n a functioning condition.

 * [Dictionary: available](https://www.dictionary.com/browse/available): suitable or ready for use; of use or service; at hand. readily obtainable.